egsdandd/Sommar25/README.md

 Thinking back on the project it went very well after becomming familiar with the Pico pin-out.
 I had some trouble making the moister sensors work at first but after some debbuging it was working fine.

 There is still room for improvement.
-I have some issues with the Node-Red disconnecting from the server every now and then.
+I had some issues with the Node-Red disconnecting from the server every now and then.
 The dashboard could use some redesign and the output from the database could also be neater.
 The finilized casing for outdoor use remains to be solved and made waterproof.

+Raspberry PI 3+ (and 4) are old by now and I would recommend investing in a Raspberry 5 that will allow updating the database to a more updated version.

 # Acknowledgements
 I want to thank my teacher and TA:s from the course for their guidance and support throughout this project.